Blaine L. Reininger: Solo history

 Also issued in late 2013 was Commissions, a double-CD retrospective of Reininger's catalogue of theatre and dance productions staged from 2008 onwards including Electric Girl, New Electric Ballroom, Lithi (Oblivion), Danton's Death, Double Take, American Buffalo and Antigone.

-In 2018 Blaine L. Reininger collaborated with the Italian psychedelic-progressive band Twenty Four Hours for their sixth album "CLOSE-LAMB-WHITE-WALLS", playing his amazing violin and giving his voice in the track "Intertwined".
+In 2018, Reininger collaborated with the Italian psychedelic-progressive band Twenty Four Hours for their sixth album "CLOSE-LAMB-WHITE-WALLS", playing his amazing violin and giving his voice in the track "Intertwined".

 Les Disques du Crepuscule reissued a 2xCD version of Night Air towards the end of 2017.
 In November 2019, Les Disques du Crépuscule released a 2xCD, Commissions 2.

 Personal life

-Blaine Reininger was married to JJ LaRue (born Janet Beth Shulnes) for 18 years until her death in Athens due to a heart condition.
-In 2000 he married the visual artist/filmmaker Athina Chatzigiannaki.
+Reininger was married to JJ La Rue (born Janet Beth Shulnes) for 18 years until her death in Athens due to a heart condition.
+In 2000, he married the visual artist/filmmaker Athina Chatzigiannaki.
 They have a son together.
 Around 2005, they separated and later divorced.